jianyu-niu/blockchain_conference_paper/README.md

 # Academic Blockchain Papers
 A curated blockchain-related academic papers.
-All papers are sorted based on the conference name and publish year.
+All papers are sorted based on the conference name and published year.

 ## Table of Listed Conferences